Women's World Cup: England beat India by nine runs in thrilling final at Lord's

 Shrubsole's dream becomes reality

-In the run-up to the final, Shrubsole's father shared a picture on Twitter of his daughter as a 10-year-old, who said she wanted to play in a World Cup final at Lord's.
+Before the final, Shrubsole's father shared a picture on Twitter of his daughter as a nine-year-old, who said she wanted to play in a World Cup final at Lord's.

 The vice-captain had already hit the winning runs in the semi-final, and, in the final, lifted England when the World Cup looked to be slipping away.